Youth, Children & Families

 - Kids Club – is for 8-11s and meets on Friday evenings, 6.00-7.30pm in the Church Rooms.

-Mums & Tots is a toddler group which runs each Thursday during term time, 10-11.30am in the Church Rooms, for all parents/grandparents/nannies etc and their 0-4’s.
+Toddler group runs each Thursday during term time, 10-11.30am in the Church Rooms, for all parents/grandparents/nannies etc and their 0-4’s.
 We have a baby area and a variety of toys, crafts and activities and we serve refreshments throughout the morning.
 There’s no need to book, just turn up whenever you like.
 We ask for a donation of £1.50 per family per session.

 For more details contact Sarah Crispin on 01625 521 086.